NaderSayed-159/Landing-Project-1st/README.md

 1. using **intersecting observer** from css tricks to check if section is in viewport or not
 2. using **rootmargin** to detect if section in view port or not bu check margins values
 3. after creating observer object  and its function adding and removing active class
-4. loob on sections and observe it.
+4. loop on sections and observe it.

+### Nav-item-Highlight

+1. using add or remove classes element method to add active class
+2. after looping on section  **class.contains** got iused to catch which section has active class
+3. use **data-attr** to get which to get which section the nav item text content refer to.